toopher/toopher-radius/README.md

 * Windows

         net stop toopher-freeradius
-Start -> Toopher -> Toopher-Radius Server -> Run in Debug Mode
+Start -> Toopher -> Toopher-Radius Server -> Run in Debug Mode -> Run as administrator...

 Attempt to authenticate the `usr_local` and `toopher_usr_local` users via your VPN.
-You should see debug output from authentication requests to your RADIUS server.
+You should be able to see debug output in your terminal from authentication requests to your RADIUS server.

 **Recomment the lines in `/etc/raddb/clients.conf` after you are finished testing.**